-Our investigational drug pipeline includes three late-stage clinical drug candidates.
-One of these investigational products, Qnexa, has recently completed Phase 3 clinical trials for obesity and has completed a Phase 2 clinical trial for diabetes.
-We anticipate submitting an NDA with the FDA for Qnexa by the end of 2009.
-Avanafil is in Phase 3 trials for erectile dysfunction and we anticipate data from one of these trials, REVIVE (TA-301), by the end of 2009.
-Luramist is our investigational drug candidate for the treatment of hypoactive sexual desire disorder, or HSDD.
+Our investigational product pipeline includes two late-stage clinical product candidates.
+One of these investigational products, Qnexa, has recently completed Phase 3 clinical trials for obesity and Phase 2 clinical trials for diabetes and obstructive sleep apnea.
+We submitted an NDA to the FDA for Qnexa in December 2009.
+Avanafil is currently in Phase 3 trials for erectile dysfunction and we announced data from one of these trials, REVIVE (TA-301), in November 2009.
+Luramist is our investigational product candidate for the treatment of hypoactive sexual desire disorder, or HSDD.

-Product Indication Status Commercial rights

-Qnexa (phentermine and topiramate CR) Obesity Phase 3 studies completed; Worldwide

-NDA submission by the end

-of 2009

-Qnexa (phentermine and topiramate CR) Diabetes Phase 2 study completed Worldwide

-Avanafil (PDE5 inhibitor) Erectile dysfunction Phase 3 ongoing; Data by Worldwide license from

-the end of 2009 Mitsubishi Tanabe (ex.

-certain Asian markets)

-Luramist (Testosterone MDTS) Hypoactive sexual desire Phase 2 completed United States (licensed

-disorder from Acrux)
+Product Indication Status Commercial rights Qnexa (phentermine and topiramate CR) Obesity Phase 3 studies completed; NDA submitted Worldwide topiramate CK) NDA subililiteu Qnexa (phentermine and topiramate CR) Diabetes Phase 2 study completed Worldwide Qnexa (phentermine and topiramate CR) Obstructive Sleep Apnea Phase 2 study completed Worldwide Avanafil (PDE5 inhibitor) Erectile dysfunction Phase 3 ongoing; One Phase 3 study completed Worldwide license from Mitsubishi Tanabe Pharma Corporation (ex. certain Asian markets) Luramist (Testosterone MDTS) Hypoactive sexual desire disorder Phase 2 completed United States (licensed from Acrux)

-Qnexa for obesity
+Qnexa for Obesity

 Obesity is a chronic disease condition that affects millions of people and often requires long-term or invasive treatment to promote and sustain weight loss.
-Approximately 65% of the U.S. population is overweight, and this number continues to trend upward.
+In the National Health and Nutrition Examination Survey, or NHANES, conducted for 2007-2008, 68% of adults in the United States (72.3% of men and 64.1% of women) were classified as overweight, defined as a body mass index, or BMI 25, and 33.8% were obese (BMI30).
+Data from NHANES also found that almost 17% of school children were obese and almost 32% were overweight for the 2007-2008 time period.
+Obesity in children is defined as having a BMI at or above the 95th percentile and being overweight is defined as having a BMI at or above 85th percentile.
+The percentage of American men and women classified as overweight and obese has more than doubled since 1962.
+Researchers fear that the percentage of American adults that are obese could climb as high as 43% in the next ten years.
 Obesity is the second leading cause of preventable death in the United States.
-The American Obesity Association estimates that approximately 127 million adults in the United States, or 64.5%, are overweight, and an estimated 60 million adults in the United States, or 30.5%, are obese.
 According to a study performed by the Centers for Disease Control and Prevention, or CDC, as reported in the Journal of the American Medical Association, an estimated 112,000 excess deaths a year in the United States are attributable to obesity.
 Additionally, Americans spend more than \$30 billion annually on weight-loss products and services.

-Qnexa is our proprietary oral investigational drug candidate for the treatment of obesity, incorporating low doses of active ingredients from two previously approved products, topiramate and phentermine.
+Qnexa is our proprietary oral investigational product candidate for the treatment of obesity, incorporating low doses of active ingredients from two previously approved products, phentermine and topiramate.
 We believe that by combining these compounds, Qnexa targets excessive appetite and high threshold for satiety, or the feeling of being full, the two main mechanisms that impact eating behavior.
-Qnexa is a once-a-day capsule containing a proprietary formulation of controlled release topiramate and phentermine.
-Our U.S patent on Qnexa (US 7,056,890 B2) and our EU patent on Qnexa (EU EP 1187603) both expire in 2020.
+Qnexa is a once-a-day capsule containing a proprietary formulation of controlled release phentermine and topiramate.
+Our first U.S patent on Qnexa (US 7,056,890 B2) and our EU patent on Qnexa (EU EP 1187603) both expire in 2020.